 The first mile: In terms of effort, this should feel like a fast tempo run.
 Stay in control and resist the urge to start out at a sprint.
 You don’t want to be too conservative, so if you feel like you are off on an easy run, pick up the pace a bit.

-The third mile: If you feel like you have anything left in your tank at this point, use this mile as an opportunity to run harder.
+The third mile: If you feel like you have anything left in your tank, use this mile as an opportunity to run harder.
 If one mile feels impossibly long, focus on maintaining your current pace as best as you can.
 Try to pick a runner in front of you and pass them, then give yourself a moment before picking another runner to attempt to pass.

 The final 0.1: Sprint as fast as you can while maintaining good form.